 For what it's worth, the days immediately surrounding April 1 are similarly awkward for a serious announcement.

 With that said, if Rockstar were to take a page out of Sony's book, we could see GTA 6 Trailer 3 dropped across several days as multiple pieces of video content, fit for today's social media-driven market.
+After all, Zelnick confirmed in the February earnings call that launch marketing begins this summer.
+He described the acknowledgment of "marketing beats" as a huge departure from Take-Two's usual communication style.

+He also said there is a difference between awareness and energy, and that the company needs to show consumers "what the visuals look like."
+This language describes a trailer.
+"Summer" in the corporate calendar typically refers to May through August, with Take-Two's next earnings call likely in mid-May.
 If this were to happen, the most realistic window is between late April and June, positioning the trailer as the opening salvo for a campaign that builds through summer toward a November 19 launch ahead of a usually video game-heavy slate come June.

 Again, if the Spider-Man: Brand New Day trailer record taught Rockstar anything, it is that Trailer 3 needs to be a multi-platform conversion event that ends with a pre-order button.
 This isn't something you can just pull off overnight.
 It requires a level of coordination that takes time, and rushing it to fit a Newswire gap theory would be uncharacteristic of a studio that has spent over a decade proving it will announce things on its own schedule, not anyone else's.

 So, yes, the Newswire gap is real.
 The PSN database activity is real.
 The historical pattern is real.
-They're all real.
 However, the conclusion that Trailer 3 is imminent requires connecting dots that we've just also explained could have happened because of scheduling convenience, backend routine, and a company that is simply too busy building the biggest game ever made to post weekly GTA Online bonuses on time.

 Don't worry.
 We'll update you when official information drops.
 Until then, the evidence says "something is coming," not "something is coming this week."